Energy efficiency plan: "Moving towards the best possible balance

 The plan focuses on three areas, the first of which is individual action.
 But how?

 The first step is to make recommendations to staff and students to raise their awareness, mobilize them and make them more responsible.
 The aim is to encourage compliance with "best practices", most of which are already well known: limit heating to 19°C and cooling to 26°C for those with individual equipment.
-Remember to switch off such equipment at the end of the day, and to switch off lighting whenever you leave a room, and electrical appliances (computers and screens, chargers, etc.) at the end of the day or when not in use for long periods.
+Remember to switch off this equipment at the end of the day, to switch off lighting whenever you leave a room, and to switch off electrical appliances (computers and screens, chargers, etc.) at the end of the day or when not in use for long periods.
 Do the same for "energy-guzzling" equipment in research laboratories or teaching rooms (fume cupboards, hoods, etc.).

 The second area concerns the operation of the plant itself.
 Can you give us some concrete examples?

 Here, we're aiming for a more "global" action by adapting the way our university operates.
 For premises whose heating is managed by the property management department or by a training component, heating setpoints will be directly adapted (19°C on weekdays, 16°C at weekends and 8°C during the vacations), with a reduction in the heating period.
-Hot water will also be cut off in premises and sanitary facilities, unless necessary.
+Hot water will also be cut off in premises and washrooms, unless necessary.

 You mentioned heating, but electricity is also an issue...